 At South Wilford, we place great emphasis on attendance and punctuality.
-For any child to reach his or her full potential, it is important that they attend school regularly, arrive in good time, fully prepared and ready to learn.
+For any child to reach their full potential it is important that they attend school regularly, arrive in good time and are fully prepared ready to learn.

 Absence due to illness

-Please notify the school as soon as possible on the first day of absence.
-Notification can be made by text, e-mail, telephone or by popping in to the School Office when dropping off siblings.
+It is important that you notify the school as soon as possible on the first day of your child’s absence.
+Notifications can be made by text, e-mail, telephone or by popping in to the school office.

-Whilst we have some guidlelines by which we have to operate (issued by Public Health England), we are keen for children to return to school as soon as you deem them fit and well enough to do so.
+Whilst we have some guidelines we are keen for children to return to school as soon as you deem them fit and well enough to do so.

 GPs will treat some illnesses with prescribed medicine e.g. antibiotics and penicillin.
-Often, once medication has begun to take effect and the child no longer poses a risk, they are ready to return to school but the course of medication has not been completed please bear in mind that we are happy to administer prescribed medicine during the school day subject to prior completion of our standard forms.
+Often, once medication has taken effect and the child no longer poses a risk, they are ready to return to school but the course of medication has not been completed please bear in mind that we are happy to administer prescribed medicine during the school day subject to prior completion of our standard form.

 Absence due to holiday